abhimantiwari/abhimantiwari.github.io/_posts/2021-05-12-Error-while-loading-IIS-Worker-Process.md

 ```

 <br/>
 <p>If Worker Processes still fails to load, even if the `Performance Counters is (Enabled)` or after executing above commands.
-You will need to rebuld all the perfomance counters by execuing below commands -</p>
+You will need to rebuild all the performance counters by executing below commands -</p>

 ```ruby
 Open command prompt